Here I Go Again: Background and writing

-The song was written by the lead singer, David Coverdale, and former Whitesnake guitarist, Bernie Marsden.
-The most notable difference between the original and re-recorded versions are a slight change in the bluesy lyrics and pace.
-The re-recording of the song in 1987 was advised by record labels bosses Al Coury and David Geffen as a negotiation deal with Coverdale to re-record "Crying in the Rain" for the band's self-titled album Whitesnake released in 1987.
+The most notable difference between the original and re-recorded versions is a slight change in the bluesy lyrics and pace.
+The re-recording of the song in 1987 was advised by record labels bosses Al Coury and David Geffen as a negotiation deal with Coverdale to re-record "Crying in the Rain" for the band's self-titled album Whitesnake, released in 1987.